Alcoa looking less and less like a market bellwether

-NEW YORK (Reuters) - Alcoa Inc (AA.N) gets a lot of attention at the start of every quarterly earnings season.
+NEW YORK, April 9 (Reuters) - Alcoa Inc gets a lot of attention at the start of every quarterly earnings season.

 However, Alcoa’s earnings performance is so frequently divergent from key end markets like autos and construction, and its stock is such a notorious laggard, that some in the market question the company’s status as a bellwether.